Get a Demo

 RTP in Different Online Casino Games

-Since most players seek luck, the house edge shifts widely from game category to category.
+Your players chase luck, so the house edge shifts between game categories.
+When your players compare RTP casino percentages across game types, they’ll spot options with better theoretical returns.
 The first step in maximizing your potential returns is to choose the perfect game type.
 Some games are purely random while others reward those who are using mathematics to reduce the casino’s advantage.

 Slot Games RTP